-\ Adjusted Operating Income is defined as GAAP operating income excluding intangible amortization from acquisitions completed subsequent to December 31, 2011, the impact of the 2015 Brazil restatement, the impact of restructuring related inventory, impairment, and special charges/gains.
-A reconciliation of the non-GAAP financial measures to the most directly comparable GAAP measures is available in CIRCOR's fourth-quarter 2016 news release available on its website www.CIRCOR.com.
-The sum total of Adjusted Operating Income for the Energy Group and the AFS Group exceeds CIRCOR Adjusted Operating Income due to corporate expenses totaling \$26 million for 2016.
+^{} Adjusted Operating Income is defined as GAAP operating income excluding intangible amortization and amortization of fair value step-ups of inventory and fixed assets from acquisitions completed subsequent to December 31, 2011, the impact of restructuring related inventory write-offs, impairment charges and special charges or gains.
+A reconciliation of the non-GAAP financial measures to the most directly comparable GAAP measures is set forth on Annex A hereto.
+The sum total of Adjusted Operating Income for the Energy segment, the AFS segment, and the FH segment exceeds CIRCOR Adjusted Operating Income due to corporate expenses totaling \$22 million for 2017.

-The Company's results and overall business environment were considered when determining compensation paid for 2016, as discussed below.
+The Company's results and overall business environment were considered when determining compensation paid for 2017, as discussed below.
 Please see Management's Discussion and Analysis of Financial Condition and Results of Operations in the Company's Annual Report on Form 10-K for a more detailed description of the Company's financial results.